benofben/properties/2324 1st/README.md

-# Historic Updated Studio in the Heart of Belltown, Parking Included
+# Historic Updated Studio in the Heart of Belltown, Parking and Storage Included

 Live the dream!
 In-city living in this wonderfully updated and spacious studio condo in the heart of Belltown!